Mom… Dad… I want to study abroad.

 My student doesn't speak another language

 International study isn't just for foreign language majors.
-In addition to study sites in the United Kingdom, Canada, Australia, and Jamaica, students may also choose programs in countries where English is not the official language.
+In addition to study sites in the United Kingdom, Canada, and Australia, students may also choose programs in countries where English is not the official language.
 Many of Ball State's programs are led by faculty members who are familiar with the host country and can offer valuable guidance for your student.
 All of our students also attend a pre-departure orientation program to help ease the transition into a new culture.

 How much is this going to cost our family?

 Many students do not consider study abroad opportunities because they are concerned about the finances.
 In reality, international study doesn't cost much more than studying at Ball State.
 Scholarships, grants, and student loans will apply to our study abroad programs.
 We even have special BSU scholarships for overseas study.
 Contact the Office of Financial Aid at (765) 285-5600 for more information.